Noteshelf Review 2023

 As you might expect, the Shape tool helps you draw shapes on the page.
 This is particularly useful for drawing a box around a specific set of notes or illustrating something with a simple diagram.

 This tool works well with most basic shapes, but it gets a little overzealous if you add more than four or five lines to your illustration.
 Squares and pentagons are no problem, but hexagons and octagons often get automatically transformed into a circle if the drawing isn’t precise.
+The Shape tool also allows you to draw a curved line, but you have to be careful not to curve it around too far when you’re drawing it or it’ll convert to a circle instead.

 The shapes drawn by this tool aren’t automatically proportional, meaning that it’s possible to draw imperfect but necessary shapes, such as an isosceles triangle or a long, short rectangle.

 Protip: While you can use this tool to draw straight lines, you don’t have to.
-Toggle Hold to Convert to Shape in the Pen tool settings to draw straight lines and convert shapes without switching to this specialized tool.
+Toggle Hold to Convert to Shape in the pen tool settings to draw straight lines and convert shapes without switching to this specialized tool.

-In the summer of 2022, the Shape tool got an upgrade, and now you’ll also find a few preset shapes, making it even easier to quickly circle, box, or add an arrow to your notes.
+You’ll also find a few preset shapes, making it even easier to quickly circle, box, or add an arrow to your notes.
 You can edit the sizing of both these presets and converted shapes, change the color, and more, to get exactly what you need.

 Audio recording